Thulium-Drake/ansible-role-edge_image_builder/README.md

   * <image>.ks: the kickstart file which will be used to deploy the image

 If these files are both present, the role will import the blueprint to osbuild-composer, build the image and publish the artifacts in ''/var/www/html/<image>'', after which is can be deployed to target systems.

+It will also generate a PXEboot menu for the images it has built, if you do not configure the role to process blueprints, it will not generate a menu.